SpeakinTelnet/Sub3/README.rst

         sub.start()

 ..
 Note::
-  Take note that the functions are async. if you don't define them as such the client will raise an error.
+  Take note that the functions are Async. if you don't define them as such the client will raise an error.